Generating and Computing Quantum Periods in Exact WKB: Connection to WKB

 \section{Connection to WKB}

 In one dimension, the WKB expansions of $\derivative{}{E}\phi$, with $\phi$ defined by equation \eqref{eq::ActionDensity}, is related to the expansion of $ \tr \delta( \hat H -E)$ through the multivariable residue formula.
 The residue formula is reviewed in section \ref{sec::TheResidueFormula}.
 In section \ref{sec::RelationToEWKB} the relation to the WKB series is discussed.
 Section \ref{sec::AdHocReduction} provides an second application of the Griffiths-Dwork reduction to the calculation of WKB periods which uses neither of the main results.
-An additional appraoch to the computation of WKB periods comes from topological recursion \cites{fujiReconstructingGKZTopological2019,Belliard:2024pae,BouchardReconstructingWKB}.